No wrong door: Lessons learned from the first decade of state-based marketplaces

 Morales: We implemented innovative technology — microlearning and other tools — to increase the speed to proficiency for our contact center staff.
 And we were a trailblazer in the digital transformation of customer service with the development of the NYSOH Mobile Upload App which streamlines the health insurance program eligibility process, significantly reduces document intake and processing time, and enables New Yorkers to access their insurance sooner.

 The success we’ve seen is the result of 10 years of continuous, iterative improvements.
-Creating and administering seamless and integrated customer support so there’s “no wrong door” for consumers seeking health coverage.
+Creating and administering seamless and integrated customer support, so there’s “no wrong door” for consumers seeking health coverage.
 What we mean by that, is consumers use a single streamlined application to enroll in the coverage (Medicaid, Basic Health Plan, QHP) they are eligible for.
 Other successes include using innovative technology infrastructure across the programs we support and delivering superior customer service experience through well-run customer contact centers.
 The list is long, but these are just a few areas that stand out.

 Compared to those early days, what’s changed?